-Internship opportunities are available at literally thousands of employment sites throughout the world.
-They exist in all sectors of the economy, within organizations that are large and small, for-profit and non-profit, public and private.
+Internships exist in all sectors of the economy, within organizations that are large and small, for-profit and non-profit, public and private.
 Types of employers include social service organizations, government agencies, health care facilities, financial institutions, schools, retailers, law firms, and major corporations.
-More than half of the sponsoring sites have provided some form of monetary compensation to their King's College interns.
-In addition, although not a specific goal of the Internship Program, it is important to note that over the past five yearsmore than 60% of King's College interns have been extended offers to continue working with their sponsoring organizations upon completion of the internships.